Jack Senga

-Jack Michel Dasquela Senga-Ngoyi (born 27 January 2004) is a Belgian professional footballer who plays as a central midfielder for Sarajevo B, the reserve side of Premier League of Bosnia and Herzegovina club Sarajevo.
+Jack Michel Dasquela Senga-Ngoyi (born 27 January 2004) is a Belgian professional footballer who plays as a central midfielder for First League of FBiH club Zvijezda Gradačac on loan from Sarajevo.

 Club career

 Reading

 On 19 August 2021, Senga joined Maidenhead United on a work experience loan deal from Reading.

 On 25 March 2022, Senga signed his first professional contract with Reading, until the summer of 2024.

 On 8 May 2023, the last day of the 2022–23 season, Senga made his debut for Reading in a 2–0 defeat, becoming the clubs 77th Academy graduate to play for the senior squad.

 On 1 September 2023, Senga joined Ayr United on a loan until January 2024.

 On 16 May 2025, Reading announced that Senga would leave the club when his contract expired on 30 June 2025.

+Sarajevo

 On 16 August 2025, it was reported that Senga had joined Premier League of Bosnia and Herzegovina club Sarajevo's reserve side Sarajevo B.

+On 10 February 2026, Sarajevo announced that they had signed Senga to a one-and-a-half-year deal, after he'd spent the first half of the 2025–26 season with Sarajevo B, and that Senga had been loaned out to Igman Konjic for the remainder of the 2025–26 season.

+On 23 July 2026, NK Dugopolje announced that they had signed Senga on a season-long loan deal from Sarajevo.

+On 8 September 2026, Zvijezda Gradačac announced that they had signed Senga on loan until 30 June 2027.